How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 How much time off do you get?
 Depending on your contract, you might be entitled to a day off every 7 days.
 So, if you have the morning off, for example, you can start working around 1 or at 2 PM, or if you work in the morning, you’ll be done by 1:30 – 2 PM and have the rest of the day to yourself.
 These are merely examples and can change based on the cruise line, ship itinerary, etc.

 While having the afternoon off is usually preferable (hello, shore excursions!), most of the time, you’ll get mornings off.
 Why?
-Because guests are more likely to book treatments in the afternoon, so they will want you on duty when demand is highest.
-More sales more commission to you!
+Because guests are more likely to book treatments in the afternoon, they will want you on duty when demand is highest.
+More sales, more commissions to you!

 Cruise lines typically contract companies like Steiner or Canyon Ranch for massage therapists.
 Expect to sign on for around nine months of adventure at sea, with training that will have you perfecting those choreographed massages before you even set sail.